caffeinemonster/LinkStats/README.md

 reads text files
 extracts links

-datamining app for links
-pass it any type of text file then it will extract links, emails, uris and make stats for the links it finds
+datamining app for links - pass it any type of text file / url it then will extract links, emails, uris and make stats for the links it finds

 -Lists popular domains
 -Lists links